Mashhad: Etymology and early history

-Mongolian invasion: Ilkhanates
+Mongolian invasion: Ilkhanids

 Although some believe that after this event, the city was called Mashhad al-Ridha (the place of martyrdom of al-Ridha), it seems that Mashhad, as a place-name, first appears in al-Maqdisi, i.e., in the last third of the 10th century.
 About the middle of the 14th century, the traveller Ibn Battuta uses the expression "town of Mashhad al-Rida".
 Towards the end of the Middle Ages, the name Nuqan, which is still found on coins in the first half of the 14th century under the Il-Khanids, seems to have been gradually replaced by al-Mashhad or Mashhad.

 Shias began to make pilgrimages to his grave.
 By the end of the 9th century, a dome was built above the grave, and many other buildings and bazaars sprang up around it.
 Over the course of more than a millennium, it has been destroyed and rebuilt several times.
 In 1161, however, the Seljuks seized the city, but they spared the sacred area their pillaging.
 Mashad al-Ridha was not considered a "great" city until Mongol raids in 1220, which caused the destruction of many large cities in Khurasan but leaving Mashhad relatively intact in the hands of Mongolian commanders because of the cemetery of Ali Al-Rezza and Harun al-Rashid (the latter was stolen).
 Thus the survivors of the massacres migrated to Mashhad.
 When the Arab traveller Ibn Battuta visited the town in 1333, he reported that it was a large town with abundant fruit trees, streams and mills.
 A great dome of elegant construction surmounts the noble mausoleum, the walls being decorated with colored tiles.
 The most well-known dish cooked in Mashhad, "sholeh Mashhadi" (شله مشهدی) or "Sholeh", dates back to the era of the Mongolian invasion when it is thought to be cooked with any food available (the main ingredients are meat, grains and abundant spices) and be a Mongolian word.

 Timurid Empire

 It seems that the importance of Sanabad-Mashhad continually increased with the growing fame of its sanctuary and the decline of Tus, which received its death-blow in 1389 from Miran Shah, a son of Timur.
-When the Mongol noble who governed the place rebelled and attempted to make himself independent, Miran Shah was sent against him by his father.
+When the Kartid noble who governed the place rebelled and attempted to make himself independent, Miran Shah was sent against him by his father.
 Tus was stormed after a siege of several months, sacked and left a heap of ruins; 10,000 inhabitants were massacred.
 Those who escaped the holocaust settled in the shelter of the 'Alid sanctuary.
 Tus was henceforth abandoned and Mashhad took its place as the capital of the district.

 Later on, during the reign of the Timurid Shahrukh Mirza, Mashhad became one of the main cities of the realm.
 In 1418, his wife Goharshad funded the construction of an outstanding mosque beside the shrine, which is known as the Goharshad Mosque.
 The mosque remains relatively intact to this date, its great size an indicator to the status the city held in the 15th century.